U.S. EPA chief to reduce agency-funded animal testing | Devdiscourse

-U.S. Environmental Protection Agency Administrator Andrew Wheeler said Tuesday he was signing a memo to reduce agency-funded animal testing, vowing to almost completely eliminate testing on mammals by 2035.
+U.S. Environmental Protection Agency Administrator Andrew Wheeler said Tuesday he was signing a memo to reduce agency-funded animal testing, vowing to almost completely end the practice by 2035.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)